 Concept: Unlike the static nature of sculptures or paintings, gardens are living art: growing, flowering and changing in time and space.
 In Masterpieces, the penultimate exhibit of 2014, we celebrate the return of the recently renovated Spectral Liberation, our iconic rainbow sculpture.
 The colorful stainless steel masterpiece has welcomed guests since its initial installation thirty years ago.
 In our exhibit, we pay tribute to the geometric movement and color palette of the sculpture, from the oranges of firecracker plant (Cuphea ignea 'Compacta') to the rich blues of Evolvulus glomeratus 'Blue Haze.'
 Playfully juxtaposed among the plants are avant-garde masterpieces of deconstructed sculptire and whimsical whirligigs.

 (November 21 through January 4)

-Concept: Our second annual Holiday Exhibition will feature the classic elegance of hundreds of amaryllis, paperwhites, hellebores and an array of favorite holiday flowers.
+Concept: Our second annual Holiday Exhibition will feature the classic elegance of more than 1,000 amaryllis and an array of other favorite holiday flowers.
 With dozens of classic and groundbreaking varieties, the sheer magnitude of this holiday gala will ring in the season like nothing else.
 Join us for the reveal at Champagne and Chocolate the weekend before Thanksgiving to catch your first glimpse of these spectacular flowers.